-Only 2 identical models are allowed to have a common vent.
-If 3 or more units are installed, more than 2 common vent systems are required.
+Only identical models are allowed to have a common vent.
 All instructions, requirements, warnings, cautions and notices described in "Venting" in this Use and Care manual are applicable for a common vent unless they are specifically mentioned in this section differently.